multimeric/koa-pg-session/readme.md

     where `query` is a string optionally containing dollar sign parameters ($1, $2 for example), and `parameters` is an array of values to replace these dollar signs with.

+    This function must return a promise (and if it doesn't already, make sure you promisify it!), as in the example below.

     For example if you wanted to use an existing co-pg client (even though this library no longer uses co-pg internally), you could create a PgStore like this: